IRDG2OI/seatizen-to-zenodo/README.md

 wget https://download.pytorch.org/models/resnet50-11ad3fa6.pth
 mv resnet50-11ad3fa6.pth ~/.cache/torch/hub/checkpoints/resnet50-11ad3fa6.pth
 ```
+4. Check if you have access to ***'/home/datawork-iot-nos/Seatizen/'*** on Datarmor. <br/>
+This is the folder where the execution environment is located.
 ### Usage
 #### Local
 1. Edit the **config.json** file with your local paths as described below.